 Founder, Chairman, and CEO

-Nate Morris founded Rubicon Global in 2008 with a mission “to end waste.”
-Rubicon leverages the power of technology to manage waste, recycling, and sustainability solutions for Fortune 500 and Main Street customers, and cities around the world.
-Under Morris’s leadership, Rubicon became a catalyst for groundbreaking change across the waste and recycling industry, expanding operations to five continents and 18 countries.
-Rubicon Global has been recognized as “One of the World’s Most Innovative Companies” by Fast Company and as an Industry Disruptor by Inc. Magazine.
+Under Morris’s leadership, Rubicon has become a catalyst for groundbreaking change across the waste and recycling industry, expanding operations to five continents and 20 countries.
+Rubicon has been recognized as “One of the World’s Most Innovative Companies” by Fast Company and as an Industry Disruptor by Inc. Magazine.

 Morris has been named to Fortune Magazine’s 40 under 40 list, a Young Global Leader by the World Economic Forum, an Outstanding Young American by the United States Junior Chamber of Commerce, and a 2018 Most Admired CEO by the Atlanta Business Chronicle.
 Morris is also a Term Member of the Council on Foreign Relations and the Young Presidents’ Organization (YPO).

 A signatory of the Founders Pledge, Morris created the Morris Foundation to improve the lives of Kentucky’s working families.
-Over the years, he has been a benefactor to the University of Kentucky.
-Morris serves on the Dean’s Advisory Board of the Gatton College of Business and Economics where he is the Entrepreneur in Residence.
+Over the years, he has been a benefactor to the University of Kentucky, and he serves on the Dean’s Advisory Council of the Gatton College of Business and Economics where he is the Entrepreneur in Residence.

-Morris has been profiled in several national news and academic publications including The New York Times, Forbes, Fortune, Vanity Fair, and The Wall Street Journal, and he was also the protagonist of a Harvard Business School case study.
+Morris has been profiled in numerous national news and academic publications including The New York Times, Forbes, Fortune, Vanity Fair, and The Wall Street Journal, and he was the protagonist of a Harvard Business School case study.

-A product of Kentucky public schools, Morris attended George Washington University as a Scottish Rite Scholar and graduated with a Bachelor of Arts degree.
-Morris then attended Princeton University’s Woodrow Wilson School and was named a Presidential Fellow at the Center for the Study of the Presidency and Congress.
+A product of Kentucky public schools, Morris attended George Washington University as a Scottish Rite Scholar and graduated with a Bachelor of Arts degree, before enrolling at Princeton University’s Woodrow Wilson School, at which he was named a Presidential Fellow at the Center for the Study of the Presidency and Congress.

 - World Economic Forum